 More about the astounding Vikings and their homes are covered in ''Vikings in Norway''

 If you fall in love with the background and the scenery that you see on this show, how should you go about experiencing it?
 Go to Karmøy.
 More specifically, go to Bukkøy.
 The show is recorded at Bukkøy as the main location.

 The creators say they want to use real Norwegian Viking villages.
 Being natural and real is a big part of the show.
-You could call the show candid in every way by also considering the type of humour that is depicted.
-To use just a few places to film also reduces logistic troubles and a lot of locations are not needed.
+You could call the show candid in every way by also considering the type of humor that is depicted.
+To use just a few places to film also reduces logistic troubles as a lot of locations are not needed.

 Bukkøy Viking village is the main filming location for the show.
 Quite a few peninsulas in Norway are called Bukkøy.
 This Bukkøy is the one in Avaldsnes close to Haugesund.
 The thing is that they are moving to a different location in the future seasons.
 Still, this is where they filmed the first part of the Viking show.

 On the sign, it said that The Viking farm was recreated by archaeological discoveries that are found in Rogaland.
 In the Viking farm, you may visit Langhuset, Rundhuset, Grophuset and Leidangernaustet.
 You'll immediately find yourself back in the Viking age even though you were never here (maybe your ancestors were).

 The Norwegian Viking king had a court created in this area.
 The possibility to learn some Viking crafts is available.
 Learn to shoot with arrows, work like a Viking, and eat like a Viking.
 I didn't pay anything to enter, and you don't have to either.
 By the way, Avaldsnes was the first royal throne of Norway.